-Goodness gracious if this ain’t my day to day life right now with 4 kids 4 years and under.
+Goodness gracious if this ain’t my day to day life right now.
+Particularly when I had 5 kids 5 years and under.

-But it’s not easy to be in the trenches…
+It’s not easy to be in the trenches.

 Do you forget to sleep, bathe, eat, relax, etc.?
 NO MORE.
 This tracker will help you consistently live within your limits so you have more love to give to your family.